 Patricia (Pat) Meredith is a CIGI senior fellow and a global thought leader, award-winning author and consultant in the emerging field of strategic governance.

 Pat is the director of many public, private and not-for-profit organizations.
-She was executive vice-president and chief strategy officer of a major financial institution and senior strategy advisor to financial services and technology companies for a global strategy consultancy.
+She was executive vice president and chief strategy officer of a major financial institution and senior strategy adviser to financial services and technology companies for a global strategy consultancy.

 From 2010 to 2012, Pat chaired Canada’s Task Force for the Payments System Review.
 The task force, which applied a catalytic governance process, delivered a community-supported action plan that enabled government and industry to quickly act on all four of the recommendations.
 With her Catalytic Governance co-authors, Steven A. Rosell and Ged R. Davis, she is working to create a community of leaders developing better approaches to governing in the information age.

 Pat has a Ph.D. in business strategy, an M.B.A. in management information systems and a B.Math.
-She is a Fellow of the Institute of Chartered Professional Accountants of Ontario and the David and Sharon Johnston Centre for Corporate Governance Innovation at the University of Toronto’s Rotman School of Management.
-She teaches Strategy, Uncertainty and Governance to M.B.A. students and executives.
+She is a fellow of the Institute of Chartered Professional Accountants of Ontario and the David and Sharon Johnston Centre for Corporate Governance Innovation at the University of Toronto’s Rotman School of Management.
+She teaches courses on strategy, uncertainty and governance to M.B.A. students and executives.
 Pat is chair of the Audit and Finance Committee of the Canadian Institute for Advanced Research.